 Blepharoplasty in Worcester, MA

 Many people experience drooping eyelids, wrinkles and bags around the eye area that make them look old prematurely.
 Blepharoplasty, or eyelid surgery, is a safe and effective procedure that corrects drooping eyelids that may interfere with your appearance and comfort.
-Board-certified plastic surgeon Dr. Deborah K. Ekstrom at Salisbury Plastic Surgery in Shrewsbury performs blepharoplasty with excellence for residents of Worcester and nearby communities in Massachusetts.
+Board-certified plastic surgeon Dr. Deborah K. Ekstrom at Salisbury Plastic Surgery in Worcester performs blepharoplasty with excellence for residents of Worcester and nearby communities in Massachusetts.

 What is Blepharoplasty?